A mission-driven consultancy serving children, youth, and families.

 Managing Partner - Governmental Relations

-Sean Hughes has more than two decades of experience working on a broad range of public policy issues with a particular focus on children, youth, and families.
-As a Congressional staffer, he helped write and pass the Fostering Connections to Success and Increasing Adoptions Act of 2008 (P.L.
-110-351), which established the federal extended foster care and subsidized guardianship programs.
+• Sean Hughes has more than two decades of experience working on a broad range of public policy issues with a particular focus on children, youth, and families.
+As a Congressional staffer, he helped write and pass multiple federal laws, including the Fostering Connections to Success and Increasing Adoptions Act of 2008 (P.L.
+110-351) which established the federal extended foster care and subsidized guardianship programs.
 Following his decade on Capitol Hill, Sean served for several years as Director of Congressional Affairs for the Child Welfare League of America before transitioning to consulting.

 Connect with Sean on Linkedin or send him an email at sean@socialchangepartners.com.